PiPass/blockpage/README.md

 ------
 **NOTE:** Versions 1.2/1.2b and below are now deprecated due to not having automatic update checking functionality.
 Please update immediately by removing your current installation and following this much simpler setup guide.

 1. Make your webserver redirect all 404 errors to the webroot.

+PiHole uses lighttpd as a webserver.
+To redirect, use ``sudo nano /etc/lighttpd/lighttpd.conf``.
+Search for the line "server.error.handler-404" and replace this line with: ``server.error-handler-404 = "/index.php"``

 For nginx, this is

 ```
         location / {